Girma Wake

-Girma Wake (born 23 June 1943) is a retired airline industry executive who served as the board chairman of the Ethiopian Airlines Group until June 2023.
+Girma Wake (born 23 June 1943) is an Ethiopian business executive who has served as acting chief executive officer of Uganda Airlines since 16 February 2026.

-Girma was previously the CEO of Ethiopian Airlines from 2004 to 2011, and served as the chairman of the board of directors of Rwandair from 2012 until 2017.
+Before that, he served as the chairman of the Ethiopian Airlines Group from 2022 until 2023.
+He was previously the CEO of Ethiopian Airlines from 2004 to 2011, and served as the chairman of the board of directors of Rwandair from 2012 until 2017.
 Girma returned to Ethiopian Airlines in 2018 by joining its board of directors and was elevated to chairman in 2022.